Palash90/vi/README.md

            and scrolls accordingly
 ```

-6.5 Some ex commands to help viewing
+6.5 Some ex Commands to Help Viewing
 ------------------------------------
 At this point, it can be safely assumed that, you are pretty
 familiar with vi editor and you can employ vi editor to do a